-In these passages is the account of Cyrus, King of Persia, returning the Jewish captives to Israel and Judah.
+In this daily Bible reading is the account of Cyrus, King of Persia, returning the Jewish captives to Israel and Judah.
 He also returned the articles of worship that King Nebuchadnezzar of Babylon took from the Temple.
 Cyrus issued an edict or proclamation giving the Jews his support.
 Cyrus did this because “the Lord stirred up the heart of King Cyrus of Persia.”

 God also stirred up the spirit of those who would rebuild the house of the Lord in Jerusalem.
 42,360 Jews returned to Israel after 70 years of captivity.